-The USB Port makes it easy to power devices, such as phones, audio sources, or GPS units, in addition to allowing you to stream music through the LCD display to your Bluetooth® headset.
-On models equipped with a Ride Command display, the USB port is also used to update the display software.
-The USB port is located in the right-hand storage compartment.
-For the latest software, go to https://ridecommand.indianmotorcycle.com.
+The USB Port 1 makes it easy to power devices, such as phones, audio sources, or GPS units, in addition to allowing you to stream music through the LCD display to your Bluetooth® headset.
+On models equipped with a INDIAN MOTORCYCLE Ride Command display, the USB port is also used to update the display software.
+For the latest software, go to https://ridecommand. indianmotorcycle.com